 You may be feeling sad, resentful or guilty.
 You may not have had the opportunity or confidence to talk about your problems before.
 I can give you the space to discuss and explore feelings in confidence, without fear of judgement or criticism.
 As your counsellor, I will hear you with empathic understanding and compassion.
 This may be especially useful where family and/or friends are not available or are unhelpful.

-Please do not hesitate to contact me by telephone or email to discuss your counselling requirements without obligation.
+Contact me today by telephone or email for a brief chat for more information and to discuss your counselling requirements without obligation.

 Training, qualifications & experience

 - Level 4 Diploma in Therapeutic Counselling (Person-Centred)

 - Level 3 Certificate in Counselling Skills